-The HSCRC recently implemented the Medicare Performance Adjustment (MPA) to assist the State in the transition to the Total Cost of Care Model, which will focus on controlling TCOC.
-The MPA will adjust hospital Medicare payments based on Medicare TCOC performance.
+The HSCRC implemented the Medicare Performance Adjustment (MPA) to assist the State in the transition to the Total Cost of Care Model, which focuses on controlling TCOC.
+The MPA adjusts hospital Medicare payments based on Medicare TCOC performance.
 Commissioners voted on the initial policy in November 2017 to allow for a January 2018 implementation date, with payment adjustments beginning in July 2019 (RY 2020).
+Based on hospital performance in CY 2018, these adjustments are net positive payments to hospitals given favorable TCOC performance across the State.
 The TCOC Workgroup, describe in Section II of this report, worked throughout 2018 to refine the methodology of the MPA to guide implementation in CY 2019 and future years.
-Commissioners will vote in November 2018 on the CY 2019 policy, which will impact Medicare payment adjustments for RY 2021.
+Commissioners approved the CY 2019 policy in November 2018, which will impact Medicare payment adjustments for RY 2021.

-Care Redesign Amendment Programs
+Care Redesign Program